 Data Veracity and Trust

 Indeed, trust was an important theme at the conference.
 While the people who attend an event like this are interested in what analytics can do, that is not the case everywhere.
-It’s not difficult to find survey data suggesting that boardrooms are interested in big data projects, and IBM’s recent executive survey showed that 75 percent of top performing organizations said revenue generation was a key benefit of implementing analytics.
+It’s not difficult to find survey data suggesting that boardrooms are interested in big data projects, and IBM’s recent executive survey showed that 75 percent of top performing organizations said revenue generation was a key benefit of implementing big data analytics.
 But the same questionnaire found 62 percent of respondents cited “political or executive constraint” as holding them back from delivering value with analytics.

 While part of the challenge is attributed to cultural differences at the organization level, speakers at the conference suggested another hurdle is in the design of IT systems devoted to delivering insights.
 At more than one session in which discussion turned to the Watson system, IBM experts noted that the system delivers multiple answers to user questions, ranked in order of confidence.
 The user has a chance to review and correct this output, enhancing Watson’s “understanding” of the content it analyzes.
 This is another way to build trust.

 “What we’re seeing [with Watson] is a new class of apps, probabilistic apps versus the deterministic apps that we use today,” said Manoj Saxena, Watson Solutions general manager.